PanagiotisKarath/WirelessPicoCam/README.md

 If you are not interested in building the project, you can get the binaries (```.elf``` and ```.uf2``` files) from the "bin" folder.

 ## How To Use
-After flashing the binaries, you are now ready to start capturing images.
-Make sure you insert an SD card in the SD card module, formatted in FAT32.
+After flashing the binaries, follow these steps to use the system.

+1. Insert an SD card in the SD card module, formatted in FAT32.
 I used a 4GB one and cannot guarantee that the system works with larger capacity cards.

-Next, supply the server with power **first**.
-After that, you can supply the **client** with power as well, and wait until the on-board LED on the client turns on.
-This indicates that it has connected to the server's network.
-Press the  button and wait for a few seconds for the image file to be transfered.
-After that remove the SD card and insert it in a PC. ```.pgm``` files are usually readable by default, if not look up for an online ```.pgm``` to ```.jpeg``` or ```.png``` converter.
+2. Supply the server with power **first**.
+After that, you can supply the client with power as well, and wait until the on-board LED on the client turns on.
+This indicates that it has connected to the server's network, and is ready to send image capture messages.

+3. Press the button and wait for a few seconds for the image file to be transfered.

+4. Remove the SD card and insert it in a computer. ```.pgm``` files are usually readable by the default image viewer, if not look up for an online ```.pgm``` to ```.jpeg``` or ```.png``` converter, since these formats are more common and all image viewers support them.

 ## Projects Used
 This project would not have been possible without the existence of these open-source projects.
 Make sure to give them a look.